mrocklin/cmsc15200/assignments/hw0/index.md

     ls

 Do this now.
-There shouldn't be much there.
-You should see your Desktop directory and the helloworld.c file you just downloaded (Chromium downloads to your home directory by default).
+You should see your Desktop directory, a Downloads directory and a few others.
+Chromium downloads to your Download directory by default and this is where the helloworld.c file is now.
+List the files in downloads by typing

+    ls Downloads

 Move the helloworld.c file to the Desktop by typing the following:

-    mv helloworld.c Desktop
+    mv Downloads/helloworld.c Desktop/helloworld.c

 Note that in Linux (and programming) upper and lower case matter.
 So make sure you type **D**esktop instead of **d**esktop!
 The `helloworld.c` file should appear on your desktop.